phonopy/phonopy/doc/procedure.rst

 1. Force constants are calculated from the sets of forces
 2. A part of dynamical matrix is built from the force constants
-3. Phonon frequencies and eigenvetors are calculated from the dynamical matrices with the specified *q*-points.
+3. Phonon frequencies and eigenvectors are calculated from the dynamical matrices with the specified *q*-points.

 For mesh sampling calculation, prepare the following setting file named, e.g.,